Unresolved multimagic problems

-A lot of multimagic problems are not yet resolved, that's why this subject
+A lot of multimagic problems are not yet solved, that's why this subject

 is interesting and motivating.
 The goal is mainly to get the maximum